Career & Technical Education (CTE)

 CURRICULUM, INSTRUCTION, AND ASSESSMENT

-The postsecondary education and employment data by the State Council of Higher Education can be viewed on current research and data here.
+The postsecondary education and employment data by the State Council of Higher Education is available on the State Council of Higher Education for Virginia webpage.

 Watch: Amy Wood - Career Success Star - Architectural Designer

 Watch: Jacob Nicholson - Career Success Star - Project Manager